MilicaBulajic/fengshui-modern/src/pages/services.en.md

 image: /img/services.jpg
 heading: DESIGN YOUR HOME = DESIGN YOUR LIFE
 subheading: HOME CONSULTATION SERVICES WE OFFER
-description: For more informations and to book your consultation please contact us and download our Booklet of Services.
+description: READY FOR THE CHANGE?
+For more informations and to book your consultation please contact us and download our Booklet of Services.
 We are happy to hear from you!
 templateKey: services
 tags:
   - art